FullScreenShenanigans/Documentation/Storage.md

 ### Display Changes

-If you want certain values to be represented differently on the page, make use of `displayChanges`.
+If you want certain values to be represented differently on the page, use `displayChanges`.
 These changes are hardcoded values that replace specified values when element items are updated.

 ```typescript